Giscard d'Estaing: France's modernising president - RFI

 - 'The Princess and the President' -

-The death of Mitterrand in 1996 followed by the passing of the socialist's successor Jacques Chirac in 2019 left Giscard as by far France's oldest surviving leader.

 In retirement he gained a penchant for writing racy novels, including the 2009 "The Princess and the President" that recounts a romance between a French leader and a British princess.
-It was so evocative of the late Princess Diana that it sparked speculation about real-life inspiration.
+It was so evocative of the late Princess Diana that it sparked speculation about whether the pair had had a tryst.

 In 2003 he became the first former head of state to be named to the French Academy, reserved for the country's literary elite -- a recognition more of his writing in political and analytical books than his fiction.

-Giscard married in 1952 Anne-Aymone de Brantes, the daughter of an officer in the French resistance who died in a Nazi concentration camp.
+Giscard married Anne-Aymone de Brantes, the daughter of an officer in the French resistance who died in a Nazi concentration camp.

 The couple had two daughters and two sons.